bjornbytes/lovr-docs/guides/Contributing.md

 ---

 To contribute patches to the C code, you can fork LÖVR, commit to a branch, and submit a pull request.
+The target branch for the patch should be `master` for patch-level fixes, and `dev` for new functionality or API changes.
 Note that contributions to the repository will be released under the terms in the LICENSE.
 For larger changes, it is a good idea to engage in initial discussion via issues or Slack before submitting.
 Try to stick to the existing coding style:

 - 2 space indentation.
 - 100 character wrapping (ish, sometimes it's more readable to just have a long line).